Exposed (1947 film)

 Exposed is a 1947 American crime film directed by George Blair and written by Royal K. Cole and Charles Moran.
 The film stars Adele Mara, Mark Roberts, Lorna Gray, Robert Armstrong, William Haade and Bob Steele.
 The film was released on September 8, 1947, by Republic Pictures.

+Plot

 A beautiful female private detective is hired by a wealthy businessman to check up on his stepson—the heir to the family fortune—who has been withdrawing large amounts of money from his bank account, taken an apartment in the city and is generally acting suspiciously.
 She soon finds herself mixed up in secret experiments, shadowy underworld figures and, finally, the murder of her employer.